zac7777/Entropy/Entropy/Sets/Thrown Explosives.md

 *Designed for excavating mines, if it's good enough to cut through rock, flesh shouldn't be too much of a wall*

 #### Molotov cocktail
-*Short, Light, Primitive, Crafted(A fragile container, Liquid fuel, Cloth)*
+*Short, Light, Primitive, Improvised(A fragile container, Liquid fuel, Cloth)*

 Weight: 0.5kg